FAITH AND WORKS

 Not only is this so, but we also rejoice in God through our Lord Jesus Christ, through whom we have now received reconciliation.
 (Romans 5:11)

-We have to endure to the end to be saved.
-We have to hold confidently to our faith in Christ because of the fierce opposition we encounter.
-We have to always be wary that our crown of rulership is not taken from us.
+We must endure to the end to be saved.
+We must hold confidently to our faith in Christ because of the fierce opposition we encounter.
+We must always be wary that our crown of rulership is not taken from us.

+Neglect.
 They were marrying.
 They were giving in marriage.
 They were buying.
 They were selling.
 They were burdened under the anxieties of life.
-None of these actions and situation are inherently sinful.
+None of these actions and situations are inherently sinful.
 The problem arises when the cares of life prevent us from seeking God’s salvation.
-The flood comes and carries us off, not because we were sinful but because we were neglectful.
+The flood comes and carries us off, not because we were sinful, but because we were neglectful.

-We have many temptations in America, especially that of engaging in immoral behavior.
+We have many temptations in America, especially to engage in immoral behavior.
 But I think by far our greatest problem is the activities and opportunities in which we can be involved.
-It is quite difficult for the American to gain the ability to be in a continual dialogue with Christ about every aspect of his life, because so many situations are calling for his attention.
+It is quite difficult for the American to gain the ability to be in a continual dialogue with Christ about every aspect of his life, because many situations are calling for his attention.
 And yet it is to this dialogue that we have been called.

 The Lord knocks on the door of our heart.
 He wants to enter and dine with us, to commune with us, to dialogue with us.
 But we simply do not have the time.
 Thus we miss the day of our visitation.
-The Son of God is kept outside and we waste our years toiling for that which never can satisfy.
+The Son of God is kept outside and we waste our years toiling for what can never satisfy.
 This is the great tragedy of America in the twenty-first century.

 For before the law was given, sin was in the world.
 But sin is not taken into account when there is no law.
 Nevertheless, death reigned from the time of Adam to the time of Moses, even over those who did not sin by breaking a command, as did Adam, who was a pattern of the one to come.
 (Romans 5:13,14)